-"According to Vermont special education regulations, the results of this assessment meet disability determination criteria in the area of (insert the title and number from the regs).
+"According to Vermont special education regulations, the results of this assessment meet disability determination criteria in (insert the title and number from the regs).
 It will be necessary for the school evaluation and planning team to reconvene to determine presence of adverse effect and/or need for specialized instruction that cannot be provided within the regular education environment."

 Caution: Disability determination cannot always be determined.
-For instance, we can determine speech and language impairment according to the regulations but cannot determine a specific learning disability in the area of receptive or expressive language because the performance needs to be compared to IQ scores, which may not be available.
+For instance, we can determine speech and language impairment according to the regulations but cannot determine a specific learning disability in receptive or expressive language because the performance needs to be compared to IQ scores, which may not be available.